MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/index.md

 If you've already developed an extension for another Chromium-based browser, you can submit it to the Microsoft Edge Add-ons website.
 You don't need to rewrite your extension, and must verify it works in Microsoft Edge.
 When you migrate an existing Chromium extension to other Chromium browsers, make sure the same APIs or alternatives are available for your target browser.

-For more information on porting your Chrome extension to Microsoft Edge, navigate to [Port Chrome extensions to Microsoft Edge](./developer-guide/port-chrome-extension.md).
+For more information on porting your Chrome extension to Microsoft Edge, see [Port Chrome extensions to Microsoft Edge](./developer-guide/port-chrome-extension.md).
 After you port your extension to the target browser, the next step is to publish it.

 ### Publish to the Microsoft Edge Add-ons website